A 20-minute documentary on the founding and vision for HEED Uganda

-In 2006, Julie visited the children’s home village with a calling to help and equip other needy children.
+In 2006, founder, Julie Secrist, visited the children’s home village with a calling to help children attain education.
 Most children had little hope for education, few had access to health care, there was no clean water, and most showed signs of malnutrition.

-Ebenezer Primary was launched 2006 to intervene.
+Ebenezer Primary School was launched in 2006 to intervene.
 A teacher was hired, and classes began on the floor of a borrowed church.
 Over 100 students enrolled.
 By 2010, over 350 children were enrolled.

 The first 6 classrooms were completed in 2012, and we had the start of a school campus.
 In 2013, a second 6-classroom block was built and soon the first graduates of primary were ready for high school.